voximity/raytracer/README.md

 This is a raytracer written in Rust for my apprenticeship project at UW-L.

-TODO: write more of me
+This project is my current work for my apprenticeship project at the University of Wisconsin-La Crosse.
+It is a rewrite of an [older project](https://github.com/voximity/omegga-raytracer-cr) in Rust, designed for maximum performance.
+Over the course of this school year, I am working with Dr. Kenny Hunt to research rendering and optimization techniques as a way to further my understanding of high-performance computing, especially with parallelization.

 ## Crates

-As of now, there are two crates in this project:
+As of now, there are several crates in this project:

 * `raytracer` - The raytracer itself, which takes a scene, raytraces it, and outputs it to a file.
 * `stitcher` - A cubemap stitcher.
 Provided 6 cubemap faces, this outputs a single atlas that can be used by the raytracer.